 2015 marked the 2nd consecutive year that average per capita income has risen in the state; even better, the increase from 2014's average rose by more than 3 percent -- the biggest year-over-year jump in at least a decade.
 At the same time, Virginia's average job growth rate in 2015 was 2.2 percent, reversing three consecutive years of declining growth.

-In other good news, the number of Virginians without health insurance has now fallen: The state's uninsured rate went from hovering between 14 to 15 percent across 2009-2013 to just 12.5 percent uninsured in 2014, thanks largely to the Affordable Care Act.
+In other good news, the percentage of Virginians without health insurance went from hovering between 14 to 15 percent across 2009-2013 to just 12.5 percent in 2014, thanks largely to the Affordable Care Act (aka Obamacare).

-But it wasn't all unmitigated good news, as Virginia's performance in energy went from Improving to Maintaining.
-Both per capita energy consumption and CO2 emissions rose in 2014, yet the state has also shown little improvement in its use of renewables in well over a decade: Electricity generated from renewable sources stood at 5.3 percent in 2003 and was just 6.2 percent in 2014.
+However, Virginia's performance in energy deteriorated.
+Both per capita energy consumption and CO2 emissions rose in 2014.
+The state has also shown little improvement in its use of renewables: Electricity generated from renewable sources stood at 5.3 percent in 2003 and was just 6.2 percent in 2014.